-Assessment 2 - Exam (50% weight): An individual assessment, students are required to answer two short-essay questions within two hours.
-This assessment aims to test both theoretical and practical understanding of students in relation to the module.
-The individual exam enables students to:
+Assessment 2 - Individual report (50% weight): Individual assessment based on a 1500 word report assessing the theoretical and practical understanding of students in relation to the module.
+The individual assessment enables students to:

 - Identify and apply relevant theoretical concepts to address various marketing channel management issues,

 - Critically and insightfully evaluate good and bad channel management practices in various product contexts, and then provide recommendations to address these good and bad practices.